 Blog

-Julie Norris and Jessica Clay spoke at the end of January at the ARK risk and compliance conference on the topic of promoting a good working culture in law firms.
-This blog is the first in a series of three and focuses on the role of managers in embedding this culture in the workplace
+Julie Norris and Jessica Clay spoke at the end of January 2020 at the ARK risk and compliance conference on the topic of promoting a good working culture in law firms.
+This is the final blog in a series of three blogs.
+It focuses on the importance of equality, diversity and inclusion (EDI) initiatives in promoting a good working culture

 Legal Notices | Privacy Notice | Fraud Warning | Modern Slavery Statement | Complaints | Website Terms | Cookie Policy | Accessibility | Site Map